tullamods/tullaCTC/readme.md

 # TullaCT

-Colorizes the built in Action Bar cooldown text based on time remaining
+Colorizes the built in cooldown text based on time remaining.